PovertyAction/git-learning-lab/test-merge-conflict.md

 This is line 2, by <Daniel Martinez>.
 I live in <Bogota>, <Colombia>.
 Hello, today is 1/9/2025.
-This is line 2, by David Torres Leon.
+This is line 2, by David Torres.
 I live in Bogota, Colombia.